 What will the Russian Doll Season 2 plot be?

-Since we don’t know if there will be a Season 2 yet, we can’t say much about the plot.
-However, it seems safe to assume that Lyonne’s Nadia will play some role, even if she’s not necessarily the main character.
+Since we don’t know much about Season 2 yet, we can’t say much about the plot.
+However, it seems safe to assume that Lyonne’s Nadia will play a significant role, even if she’s not necessarily the main character.

 “When initially pitched, Nadia was a presence throughout all three of them,” Headland told THR.
 “But it was not in a very conventional way, if that makes sense.
 She was always a presence, as we knew Lyonne would always be the beating heart and soul of this show.
 Whether she was being haunted or she was haunting the narrative, she would be there.”